-Electropolishing & Deburring for the Food & Beverage Industry
+Electropolishing for the Food & Beverage Industry

 Over the years, the food and beverage industry has tested various surface finishing treatments on stainless steel to prevent and reduce buildup of bacterial biofilms.
 Electropolishing is one of the most effective ways to promote pathogen resistance, improve cleanability, and greatly enhance corrosion resistance of food-grade metal parts.